suthirikyaw/unit_1-2021/README.md

 Design Statement:

-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will design and make a text-based horror game for a client who is a local game shop owner who is looking to revive his passion for old-school text-based games.
+The game will be about a protagonist who gets lost in the woods and needs help finding his way back hom and is constructed using the software pycharm.
+It will take three weeks to make and will be evaluated according to the criteria ———.

 ## Success Criteria

+1. The game has to be entirely text-based.
+2. The game must record the time played.
+3. The game must record the player name and score.

 # Criteria B: Design